karmab/autolabeller/README.md

 This repo contains a sample controller automatically labelling nodes based on either:
 - predefined regex rules matching node name.
-- a set of matching labels already present in the node
+- a set of matching labels (with their associated value) present on the node

 ## Configuration